Team Fee : $35 x number of players –> Initial fee is $350, but will be adjusted based on player count

 ID card Fee is $26

 Each game played at Apex Sports Center will consist of one referee.
-Referee fees are included with registration.
+Each team must pay the ref $10 before the game starts.

 Teams can be formed by keeping your outdoor team together; splitting your outdoor team into two or more indoor teams or forming a team from individuals.